-Tax information is available on the DRS website at www.ct.qov/DRS

-All Forms CT-1065/CT-1120SI and their associated payments are required to be filed and paid electronically.
+Tax information is available on the DRS website at www.ct.gov/DRS All Forms CT-1065/CT-1120SI and their associated payments are required to be filed and paid electronically.

-Paper returns are provided for reference and to calculate the tax.
 Only amended returns and taxpayers who have valid electronic filing waivers from DRS may submit paper returns.